-The Ocean County Prosecutor’s Office offers Diversionary Programs such as the Drug Court Program, the Mental Health Diversionary Program, and the Veterans Diversionary Program to defendants who qualify.
-In addition, our office leads and participate sin additional programs such as the Law Enforcement Narcan Program and Tina’s House, and supports the efforts of the Ocean County Sheriff’s Department Child ID Program, Project Lifesaver, and the Child Safety Seat Program.
+The Ocean County Prosecutor’s Office leads and participates in programs such as the Law Enforcement Narcan Program and Tina’s House, and supports the efforts of the Ocean County Sheriff’s Office Child ID Program, Project Lifesaver, and the Child Safety Seat Program.
 To learn more, please scroll down.

 Drug Court Program

 The Drug Court Program allows individuals who are charged with non-violent criminal offenses to serve a sentence of intensive probation with drug and/or alcohol treatment (sometimes inpatient) rather than a jail term.